E-mail: see the "Contact" section

 IMG: the "align" property works in different ways according to the value: "left" and "right" align the picture relative to the page and make the text wrap around it, the other values define the vertical position of the image in the text.

 INPUT: the "name" attribute is not necessary for submit, reset and image objects (an image object serves as "submit" button).
-For "submit" and "reset", "value" is the name which is displayed on the button. "size" and "maxlength" are only useful for "text" and "password" objects. "checked" is only valid for "radio" and "checkbox" objects. "src" and "align" are only needed for "image" objects, but it's recommended to use a BUTTON element instead if you want to use an image as button.
+For "submit" and "reset", "value" is the name which is displayed on the button. "size" and "maxlength" are only useful for "text" and "password" objects. "checked" is only valid for "radio" and "checkbox" objects. "src" and "align" are only needed for "image" objects, but it's recommended to use a BUTTON

 LINK: this tag is intended to have various uses, but it's mostly used to specify linked stylesheets.
 It must be in the file's header and can be set easily with the "Document properties" button (this only allows to set one LINK tag, but you can add supplemental LINK tags manually if necessary).

 META: META tags must be in the file's header.
-Most META tags can be set easily with the "document properties" button Properties in the Tools&Settings palette.
+Most META tags can be set easily with the "document properties" button in the Tools&Settings palette.

 OBJECT: this HTML 4.0 tag is intended to replace EMBED and APPLET tags and offers an uniform way to embed media objects.